 In its Reply Comments, NCSEA noted the value of accurate production data for system operations and the purpose of the proposed provision.
 However, NCSEA expressed concerns regarding the production forecast requirements agreed to by the Public Staff and DEC and DEP.
 It noted that accurate hourly production forecasts for QFs often require sophisticated meteorological analysis, the cost of which is prohibitive at this time for most small QFs.
-NCSEA contended that the Utilities have superior forecasting resources and capabilities to those of the QF, and thus the likelihood of reliance by a utility on production forecasts provided by a QF is very low.
+NCSEA contended that the Utilities have superior forecasting resources and capabilities to those of QFs, and thus the likelihood of reliance by a utility on production forecasts provided by a QF is very low.
 Therefore, NCSEA recommended that the Commission reject the DEC/DEP/Public Staff proposal as it relates to production forecasting, but that the issue of production forecasting be revisited in a future proceeding when forecasting tools available to QFs have improved and become more cost effective.
 NCSEA requested that if the Commission is inclined to include the language agreed to by the Public Staff, DEC, and DEP related to production forecasts, that the Commission consider revising the language to make clear that a QF may rely on the production forecasts produced during the design/development process to fulfill its obligations under the contract provision, and that any inaccuracy in the forecasts shall not give rise to a right to terminate by the respective utility.
-NCSEA proposed the following language with respect to production forecasts: